What to do if you hit a parked car

 What to do if you hit a parked car and there's no damage

 Even if there's no visible damage, you should still leave a note.
 There may be damage you aren't able to see that the owner notices later.
-If you hit a car, regardless of whether you think you did any damage, you are legally required to leave your contact information.
+If you hit a parked vehicle, regardless of whether you think you did any damage, you are legally required to leave your contact information.
 Take photos, even if you don't see any damage, of the part of both cars where contact was made.

 What to do when someone hits your parked car

-Now that we've covered what to do if you hit a parked car, we'll look at what to di in a hit-and-run parked car situation.
+Now that we've covered what to do if you hit a parked car, we'll look at what to do in a hit-and-run parked car situation.
 What should you do if you find yourself in a situation where you walk to your car and find it dented?
 Parking lot hit-and-run accidents are common.
 Here are five things you should do when someone hits your parked car:

 1. Collect information from the other driver if possible